Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Introduction

-{\bf Acknowledgments:} The authors are particularly indebted to Ofer Zeitouni for many invaluable discussions from which this work benefited very much.
+{\bf Acknowledgments:} The authors are particularly indebted to Ofer Zeitouni for many invaluable discussions that greatly benefited this work.
 They also thank Christophe Garban, Tom Spencer, Angel Alastuey, Eyal Lubetzky and Ahmed Bou-Rabee for very helpful discussions.